daranzolin/OLDdaranzolin.github.io/_posts/2017-08-31-language-wars.markdown

 as a novice trying to find my footing, I figured out that I wanted to join the #rstats side.
 And three years later I get to write code for work and for play, and thats in some part thanks to the war.

-[^1]: This is not true of influential tool-makers like Hadley, Bob, Rudis, Wes Mckinney, and Jake VanderPlas.
+[^1]: This is not true of influential tool-makers like Hadley, Bob Rudis, Wes Mckinney, and Jake VanderPlas.
 In fact, it's not even true of most people.